feizc/DiT-MoE/README.md

 ### 3. Download Models and Data

+We are processing it as soon as possible, the model weights and data will be released within two weeks :)

 | DiT-MoE Model     | Image Resolution | Url |
 |---------------|------------------|---------|
 | DiT-MoE-S/2-8E2A | 256x256          | -   |